cheryl-hwang/predicting-patient-mortality/README.md

 #### K-means clustering

 We first applied Kmeans onto the dataset without any feature reduction.
 We graphed the elbow graph to determine that 5 was the optimal number of clusters.
 When plotting these 5 clustering, we see all the clusters lie in the same area, with cluster 4 being the only cluster with a slightly smaller range.
 To analyze further, we found the positive and negative proportions of each cluster.
 Here, the positive labels represent patients who have expired.
-With this, the data imbalance became clearer, as we see that all but cluster 4, have less than 15% of positive data points.
+With this, the data imbalance became clearer, as we see that all but cluster 4, have less than 15% of positive data points (*Figure 3*).

 ![*Figure 3*.
 K-means on dataset.](kmeans1.png)

 #### *Figure 3*.
 Label Distribution.

 We also applied K-means to two reduced datasets.
 We first applied K-means on the dataset that removed features with variances of .003 and .005.
 This in total, removed 44 features, resulting in a dataset with 208 features.
 However, this reduction still resulted in similar results as the past dataset.
-The only difference seen could be the range of area the 4th cluster covers is slightly larger than that of the past round k-means.
+The only difference seen could be the range of area the 4th cluster covers is slightly larger than that of the past round k-means (*Figure 4*).

 ![*Figure 4*.
 K-means on reduced dataset.](kmeans2.png)

 #### *Figure 4*.
 Label Distribution.

 We then applied K-means to the dataset that went through feature reduction.
 However, this provided for some extremely abnormal results where the data was evenly spaced out.
-In addition, by looking at the label proportions, we see K-means clustered the data into either all positives or all negative labelled data.
+In addition, by looking at the label proportions, we see K-means clustered the data into either all positives or all negative labelled data (*Figure 5*).

 ![*Figure 5*.
 K-means results.](kmeans3.png)